2022 Houston Astros season: September

-McCullers hurled six innings on September 15 versus Oalkand, issuing four walks, two hits, and two runs as he struck out 11, his most since July 29, 2018.
+McCullers hurled six innings on September 15 versus Oakland, issuing four walks, two hits, and two runs as he struck out 11, his most since July 29, 2018.
 Aledmys Díaz, just activated since the series in Detroit, homered (11) into the Crawford Boxes in the seventh inning to break a 2–2 tie.
 Seth Martinez (1–1) worked a scoreless seventh to earn his first major league win.

-Astros clinch playoff berth on Álvarez' 3-home run game.
-On September 16, Yordan Álvarez and Justin Verlander led the Astros to a 5–0 victory over the A's to secure a sixth consecutive postseason berth. Álvarez, with a 4-hit performance, hit three home runs in consecutive at bats off A's starter Adrián Martínez.
+Astros clinch playoff berth on Alvarez' 3-home run game.
+On September 16, Yordan Alvarez and Justin Verlander led the Astros to a 5–0 victory over the A's to secure a sixth consecutive postseason berth.
+Alvarez, with a 4-hit performance, hit three home runs in consecutive at bats off A's starter Adrián Martínez.
 Meanwhile, Verlander (17–3) hurled five hitless innings in a return from a calf injury sustained on August 28, walked one, and struck out nine.
-He extended a season-long winning streak to nine games while lowering his major league-leading ERA to 1.78. Álvarez hit one home run each hit in the first, third and fifth innings versus Martínez, making him the first Astros player to hit three off one pitcher in the same game.
+He extended a season-long winning streak to nine games while lowering his major league-leading ERA to 1.78.
+Alvarez hit one home run each hit in the first, third and fifth innings versus Martínez, making him the first Astros player to hit three off one pitcher in the same game.

 Valdez' in-season quality start record.
-In the series finale and last meeting with Oakland for the season, Valdez allowed two runs over six innings for a 25th consecutive quality start, surpassing deGrom's in-season record, as Houston won 11–2. Álvarez and Maldonado each drove in four runs; Maldonado also scored four runs in a game for the first time in his career.
+In the series finale and last meeting with Oakland for the season, Valdez allowed two runs over six innings for a 25th consecutive quality start, surpassing deGrom's in-season record, as Houston won 11–2.
+Alvarez and Maldonado each drove in four runs; Maldonado also scored four runs in a game for the first time in his career.

-Álvarez earned the AL Player of the Week Award for the week ended September 18.
+Alvarez earned the AL Player of the Week Award for the week ended September 18.
 He totaled a .520 average (13-for-25), .556 OBP, 1.280 slugging percentage, 10 runs scored, 10 RBI, four doubles and five home runs.